CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 #### 3.1.
 Area Coverage
 <img align="right" src="img/capsuleagent.png" width="200">
 We use Unity's ML-Agents Toolkit to train a Deep Reinforcement Learning (DRL) based active control method that has a goal of learning a maximum coverage policy for human organ monitoring within a minimal operation time.
-We create a different project particular for this task.
-To reproduce results or train you own control policy please follow the instructions provided [here](https://github.com/CapsuleEndoscope/VirtualCapsuleEndoscopy/tree/master/VR-Caps-Unity-RL)
+We create a different project for the area coverage task (VR-Caps-Unity-RL) .
+To reproduce results or train you own control policy please follow the instructions provided [here](https://github.com/CapsuleEndoscope/VirtualCapsuleEndoscopy/tree/master/VR-Caps-Unity-RL).
 <p align="center">
   <img src="img/capsulecoverage.gif" width=500//>
 </p>

-#### 2. Pose and Depth Estimation
+#### 3.2.
+Pose and Depth Estimation

 To illustrate the effectiveness of VR-Caps environment in terms of neural network training for pose and depth estimation, we trained a state-of-the-art method, SC-SfMLearner algorithm, using synthetic data created on VR-Caps.
 The results showed on the paper can be reproduced by using the models given in the [folder](Tasks/PoseAndDepth/models).
 Model 1 corresponds to the case when there is only real data is used (without virtual pretraining) and Model 2 is the case where we use synthetic data for pre-training and then fine-tune with the real data from [EndoSLAM dataset](https://github.com/CapsuleEndoscope/EndoSLAM).
 For the pretraining, we used the data on [drive](https://drive.google.com/drive/folders/1PJvGr9i3G5oe1t_Qw6mwq2YX3QPmk5-T?usp=sharing).
 The set used for training with the real data training ... and ... are used for Model 1 and 2, respectively.
 The test sets for colon are Colon_Traj5_HighCam and Colon_Traj5_LowCam and for small instesine SmallInstesine_Traj1_HighCam and SmallInstesine_Traj4_HighCam.